 While all members of the bar of the Eastern District of Missouri, as a condition for admission to practice, are obligated under Local Rule 12.01 (I) to represent clients in pending cases when appointed by the Court, our programs allow lawyers with a particular interest in pro bono service to serve in a number of different ways.

-In addition, the Court has partnered with the Bar Association of Metropolitan St. Louis (BAMSL) to assist self-represented litigants with completion of initial filings and case review.
-Beginning in June of 2019, BAMSL will recruit and manage a group of volunteer attorneys to help lead this effort as limited scope counsel for intake purposes.
-For more information on the intake program see https://www.bamsl.org/probono.
-Any attorney or law firm representative interested in providing services in this program should contact Gregory J. Linhares, Clerk of Court, at 314-244-7890 or email@example.com.
+In addition, the Court has partnered with the St. Louis Bar Foundation and the Bar Association of Metropolitan St. Louis (BAMSL) to assist self-represented litigants with completion of initial filings and case review.
+Our Legal Advice Clinic will open on August 7, 2019.
+BAMSL will recruit and manage a group of volunteer attorneys to help lead this effort as limited scope counsel for intake purposes.
+For more information on the Legal Advice Clinic (intake program) see https://www.bamsl.org/probono.
+Any attorney or law firm representative interested in providing services in this program should contact Gregory J. Linhares, Clerk of Court, at 314-244-7890 or firstname.lastname@example.org.
 The application is attached at the bottom of this page for prospective volunteers.
-Please email completed Pro Bono Volunteer Applications to: firstname.lastname@example.org.
+Please email completed Pro Bono Volunteer Applications to: email@example.com.